-Judging procedures will follow the 2021-2022 AAU Jump Rope Judging Manual
+Judging procedures will follow the 2023-2024 AAU Jump Rope Judging Manual

-- a.
-All judges must be re-certified using the criteria established for 2022 competitions.
-No waivers will be permitted. - b.
-Judges must attend an official AAU or USAJR Judges Certification Workshop annually, based on AAU/USAJR judging criteria.
+- All judges must be re-certified using the criteria established for 2023-2024 competitions.
+Requests for exceptions must be submitted in writing to the AAU Jump Rope Executive Committee. - b.
+Judges must attend an official AAU Judges Certification Workshop annually, based on AAU judging criteria.
 Judge training sessions may be held virtually.
 Online judge testing options may be available. - c.
-All judges must be trained no later than March 15, 2022, or 4 weeks prior to a tournament date, whichever date is earlier.
+All judges must be trained no later than March 15, 2024, or 4 weeks prior to a tournament date, whichever date is earlier.
 Any requests for a later date will need to be submitted in writing to the AAU Junior Olympic Games Tournament Director or AAU Jump Rope Committee by the clinician who is handling the training. - d.
 Teams may not nominate a judge for the AAU Junior Olympic Games if they have not judged at a tournament since their last training date.
-Exceptions may be made at discretion of the Tournament Director. - e.
-Judges must be 18 years old for AAU Junior Olympic Games competition and 16 years old for all other licensed qualifying tournaments.
+Exceptions may be made at the discretion of the Tournament Director. - e.
+Judges must be 18 years old for AAU Junior Olympic Games competition and 16 years old for all other licensed qualifying tournaments. - f.

-- f.
 Floor Managers must be Level 1 Judges - g.
 Judges, who are also competitors, may not judge in any All-Around or Group Routine in which they are competing.
 Likewise, Athletes, who are also judges, may not compete in any All Around or Group Routine event in which they are judging. - h.
-Judges are required to wear a white shirt and navy-blue pants, shorts or skirt.
+Judges are required to wear a white shirt and navy-blue pants, shorts or a skirt.
 Jeans may not be worn.
 Athletic shoes that do not mark the floor should also be worn.
-A White AAU Jump Rope or USA Jump Rope Officials' shirts may be worn.
+A White AAU Jump Rope or USA Jump Rope Officials' shirt may be worn.
 No jump rope team logos are permitted to be worn while serving as a judge or tournament official.
 Colored shirts may be issued at the AAU Junior Olympic Games.
-The wearing of these shirts is permitted at subsequent AAU events. - Each team participating in an AAU Jump Rope Tournament, including the AAU Junior Olympic Games, is required to provide at least one speed Judge for every four of their speed competitors, and at least one freestyle Judge for every four of their freestyle competitors. - 1.
-The ratio of required minimum number of judges to jumpers is as follows: - 1-4 jumpers: team must supply a minimum of 1 judge (any level); - 5-8 jumpers: teams must supply one Level 1 judge and one Level 2 judge; - 9-12 jumpers: must supply a minimum of 3 judges, one of which must be a Level 2 judge. - 13 or more jumpers: number of judges continues to increase as number of jumpers increases, with a minimum of 4 judges adding another Level 2 judge for every other additional 4 jumpers.
+The wearing of these shirts is permitted at subsequent AAU events. - i.
+Each team participating in an AAU Jump Rope Tournament, including the AAU Junior Olympic Games, is required to provide at least one speed Judge for every four of their speed competitors, and at least one freestyle Judge for every four of their freestyle competitors. - 1.
+The ratio of required minimum number of judges to jumpers is as follows: - 1-4 jumpers: team must supply a minimum of 1 judge (any level);

+- 5-8 jumpers: teams must supply one Level 1 judge and one Level 2 judge; - 9-12 jumpers: must supply a minimum of 3 judges, one of which must be a Level 2 judge. - 13 or more jumpers: number of judges continues to increase as number of jumpers increases, with a minimum of 4 judges adding another Level 2 judge for every other additional 4 jumpers.
 For example, 12 jumpers would require 3 judges, at least one of which must be a Level 2 judge.
 13 jumpers would require 4 judges, at least two (2) of which must be a Level 2 judge (see table below).

-Note - If a judge is certified or nominated only for speed and not freestyle that judge is counted as $\frac{1}{2}$ judge.
-Similarly, if a judge is certified or nominated only for freestyle and not speed, that judge is counted as $\frac{1}{2}$ judge.
-The ratio must remain such that two $\frac{1}{2}$ judges count for 1 judge.
+Note - If a judge is certified or nominated only for speed and not freestyle that judge is counted as 1⁄2 judge.
+Similarly, if a judge is certified or nominated only for freestyle and not speed, that judge is counted as 1⁄2 judge.
+The ratio must remain such that two 1⁄2 judges count for 1 judge.